Greece Moments Greece Moments

 Entrance to the Kastro

-At the heart of the complex is the church of Agios Georgios, whose sky-blue dome sparkles with the blue sea and sky.
-It is such an incredibly great photo motif, but unfortunately closed.
+At the heart of the complex is the church of Agios Georgios, whose sky-blue dome sparkles against the blue sea and sky.
+It makes for an incredibly stunning photo, but is unfortunately closed.
 From the wall windows you have interesting views of large parts of the island.
-Caution: Some areas are not secured!
+Caution: some areas are unsecured!

-• Opening hours Kastro of Astypalea: open all day and free admission
+• Opening hours of the Kastro of Astypalea: open all day and free admission

 Chora Astypalea Kastro Agios Georgios Kirche